matthewsillence/ptduw/Producing a Thesis or Dissertation Using Word.md

 # Session 1
-- Direct formatting versus styles
+- Direct formatting versus styles.
-- Style panel
+- Style panel.
-- h1, h2, h3 examples
+- h1, h2, h3 examples.
 - Advantages of styles over direct formatting:
 	- quick to apply
 	- consistent
 	- easy to change
 	- styles provide other features - use of navigation pane
-- Modifying styles - font style and size, alignment, etc. Use of the format menu in the styles, such as indentation and spacing in heading styles
+- Modifying styles - font style and size, alignment, etc.
+- Use of the format menu in the styles, such as indentation and spacing in heading styles.
-- Creating a new style - predefined formatting - creating a new for a style and what to do with subsequent styles
+- Creating a new style - predefined formatting - creating a new for a style and what to do with subsequent styles.
+- Applying numbered headings (multilevel list).
+- Modifying numbered headings.

+# Session 2
+- Inserting section breaks.
+- Adding text to the header.
+- Adding text and page numbers to the footer.
+- Changing the headers and footers in different sections.
+- Inserting a landscape page.
+- Inserting an image in your Word document.
+- The image layout, whether it's inline or floating.
+- Inserting a caption, which can be for your image or it could be for a table or an equation as well.
--
+- Tracking changes.

+# Session 3
+- Cross-referencing, so referencing different parts of your document within the same document.
+- Adding footnotes to your document.
+- Inserting chapter files into your final document.
+- Inserting a table of contents and modifying the table of contents.
+- Inserting a table of figures.